vishnupadmanabhan/articles/_posts/2016-05-21-you-are-awesome.md

 ### All things must pass
 Nothing is here to stay forever. be it situations, things or people.
 Everything changes and that is the truth.
 Being in a bad situation may feel like end of everything, but if you hang in there, things will and *definitely will* change tomorrow.
 Sometimes, it's just a matter of waiting and letting go.
 Sometimes it might just take some effort from your end to move over.

 Whatever it be, understand that everything is temporary and nothing stays for ever.
 This is a universal truth and applies for every situation.
 Accept it and understand that sadness is just a passing phase.
-If you aren't where you are in life, it isn't gonna stay that way forever and you get to decide where you want to be.
+If you aren't where youwanted to be in life, it isn't gonna stay that way forever and you get to decide where you want to be.

 Whenever you feel down, accept that it is a passing phase and let it go.
 It's like dreading exams in school.
 You know you had to go through them, but eventually you came out fine.
 Life is just a bigger version of it.